Anchorage, Alaska

 It also had shiplap floors.
 Dad cut the ends out of cans and nailed them over the knotholes.
 There were a lot of them.

-We didn't have electric anything.
+We didn't have anything electric.
 A Colman lantern that burned Blazo gas for light and a small round wood stove.

-Two years we lived in the tent before we built our house.
+We lived in the tent for two years before we built our house.

 Our life was wonderful and hard, but I wouldn't trade those years for anything.